rsaggio87/LeaveOutTwoWay/README.md

                    Similarly, for the estimated standard errors (subsample_llr_fit=0).

 # History of Updates

+ * Version 2.0.1: Fixed Bug where code could not run because it could not locate the function `leave_out_estimation_two_way'.

+ * Version 2.0: Added option to estimate the stastistical leverages, Pii, and what we define as Bii in KSS using Random Projections methods that build on the Johnson Lindestrauss Lemma - See Appendix B of KSS.

+     * This especially helpful in massive datasets where exact computation of (Bii,Pii), even after the improvements introduced from version 1.5, is close to be prohibitive in terms of computation time.

+     * A benchmark: in a data set with approximately 5 million observations, 1.3 million worker effects, and 90 thousand firm effects, it takes *21 minutes* to compute (Bii,Pii) via random projections.
+By contrast, it takes more than *30 hours* using the exact method."

+     * In terms of the code, We added the following inputs

+                *   "type_of_algorithm": This takes two values: "exact or "JLL".

+                           "type_of_algorithm = exact": performs exact computation of (Bii,Pii)
+                           as described in version 1.5.

+                           "type_of_algorithm = JLL": performs random projection methods to approximate (Bii,Pii) as detailed in Appendix B of KSS.

+               *    "epsilon": this governs the tradeoff b/w speed and accuracy when estimating (Bii,Pii).
+Smaller values of epsilon implies more accuracy but slower performance.
+See the paper by Spielman-Srivastava (2011) for further details.

+     * For a more complete picture of the accuracy vs. speed tradeoff involving the random projection approach, here are some diagnostics  for a dataset with approx 50K workers, 15K Firms

+                *  When "type_of_algorithm = exact", the code takes 1500
+                   seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.

+                *  When "type_of_algorithm = JLL" and `epsilon`=0.005,
+                   the code takes 82 seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.

+                *  The correlation b/w the P_ii found with the exact method and the Pii found with the random projection method is equal to 0.9987.
+The maxium difference found between the two is less than <0.05.

+                *  The variance components estimates from JLL differ from those obtained with the exact algorithm by a factor less than 0.1 percent.
+                   Similarly, for the estimated standard errors (subsample_llr_fit=0).

  * Version 1.55 (22August2018): Added more options to run non-parametric fit.